mfhum/hummelpage/README.md

-# Marius.li - Search Page
+# Marius.li - A Portfolio
 Welcome to the Portfolio of Marius.li also known as Hummelpage!
 This readme is for you to scower through my code.